Information Management

 Te Kāhui Manukura (TKM)/Executive Leadership Team |

-TKM are responsible for ensuring resourcing and funding is available within their portfolios to meet the requirements set out in this policy. |
+TKM are responsible for ensuring resourcing and funding is available within their portfolios to meet the requirements set out in this policy.

-Heads of College Service Area leaders (or equivalents) |
+Heads of College Service Area Leaders (or equivalents) |

-Heads of College/Programme Heads, Service Area leaders (or equivalents) are responsible for: Ensuring records in their areas are managed in accordance with Otago Polytechnic Limited requirements.
+Heads of College/Programme Heads, Service Area Leaders (or equivalents) are responsible for: Ensuring records in their areas are managed in accordance with Otago Polytechnic requirements.
 Ensuring records and information in their areas are stored appropriately.
 Ensuring no records or information are disposed of unless permitted by Te Pūkenga NZ DA424 or GDA 6 and 7.
 Ensuring records of permanent value are identified and appropriately managed. |

-Chief Information Officer (CIO) Information Systems Support (ISS) Information Management Staff |
+Chief Information Officer (CIO) or equivalent Information Systems Support (ISS) Information Management Kaimahi |

-Leading the development of strategy, and policy around information and records management at Otago Polytechnic Limited in conjunction with the Executive Sponsor.
+Leading the development of strategy, and policy around information and records management at Otago Polytechnic in conjunction with the Executive Sponsor.
 Providing advice and training to staff on information and records management.
 Ensuring auditing processes are in place to monitor information and records management.
 Authorising the disposal of records as per the requirements outlined in Te Pūkenga NZ DA424 and GDA 6 and 7.
-Ensuring the maintenance of business and information systems is consistent with the requirements outlined in this policy. |
+Ensuring the maintenance of business and information systems is consistent with the requirements outlined in this policy.

 Adhering to the requirements outlined in this policy. |